nittalaviswanath/Loyal-Knight/README.md

 ## 🚀 Key Features

+*   **100% Local & Offline Execution:** All scanning and analysis happens directly on your machine.
+No internet connection is required, and your code never leaves your IDE.
-*   **Real-Time Live Scanning:** Monitors your active buffers as you type to instantly detect potential secrets before you even hit save.
+*   **Real-Time Live Scanning:** Monitors your active buffers as you type to instantly detect potential secrets before you even hit save, entirely locally.
 *   **Scan on Save:** Performs dedicated security and data-flow analysis every time a file is saved.
 *   **Git Pre-commit Protection:** Scans staged changes to guarantee that secrets never make it into your git history.
 *   **Centralized Security Dashboard:** A unified, sleek view of all detected vulnerabilities, categorized by severity (High, Medium, Low), and the overall security posture of your workspace.